 The advantages and benefits of social media marketing focus heavily on the two-way and even multidirectional communication between customers, prospects, and advocates for your company or brand.
 By listening and engaging in social media, organizations are better equipped to understand and respond to market sentiment.
 Social media helps organizations identify and cultivate advocates for its products, services, and brand, including the emergence of customers who can become highly credible, trusted voices to help promote the brand.

 At the same time, digital marketing strategies carry costs and risks.
 Websites require some investment of time and money to set up and maintain.
 Organizations should make wise, well-researched decisions about information infrastructure and website hosting, to ensure their sites remain operational with good performance and uptime.
 Companies that capture and maintain customer data through their websites must be vigilant about information security to prevent hackers from stealing sensitive customer data.

-Social media also carry a number of inherent challenges.
-Social media are dynamic environments that requires significant effort to monitor and stay current.
+Social media also carries a number of inherent challenges.
+Social media are dynamic environments that require significant effort to monitor and stay current.
 It is also difficult to continually create “share-worthy” content.
 The variety of social media tools makes it a challenge to understand which platforms to use for which target audiences and calls to action.
 Crisis communications can be difficult, too, particularly in the public environment of social media, in which it is difficult to contain or control communication.
 This means it can be difficult to mitigate the impact of a crisis on the brand.
 One of the biggest challenges facing organizations is determining who in the organization should “own” the social media platforms for the organization.
 Too few hands to help means the burden of content creation is high on a single individual.
-However, too many people often results in duplication of efforts or conflicting content.
+However, having too many people involved often results in duplication of efforts or conflicting content.

 What are Public Relations?